fjankowsk/skymap/README.md

 ## Author ##

 The software is primarily developed and maintained by Fabian Jankowski.
-For more information feel free to contact me via: fabian.jankowski at manchester.ac.uk.
+For more information feel free to contact me via: fabian.jankowski at cnrs-orleans.fr.

 ## Citation ##